Prepare Your AD Environment

 The Windows Configuration Script automates the permissions for the Cisco_Connector user.

-In Secure Access, download the Windows Configuration Script for Domain Controller to the domain controllers in your environments.
+In Secure Access, download the Windows Configuration Script for Domain Controller script to the domain controllers in your environments.

 After an initial AD deployment, navigate to Connect > Users and Groups > Users, click Configuration Management, and expand Active Directory.